-Higher Education Counsellors
+Careers and Higher Education Counsellors

 ESF Careers and Higher Education Counsellors [listed below] have expertise and experience of international placements at universities worldwide.
-As a group of schools, the counsellors work together in order to maximize opportunities for all our students.
+As a group of schools, the counsellors work together in order to maximise opportunities for all our students.

 They are from a range of backgrounds which adds to the expertise.
 They pool and monitor data on offers so that they can see if trends that might apply to their school and apply to others.
 They share expertise and collaborate on enquiries and investigations to improve the service.

 By working together they also have access to the best professional development for counsellors and share experiences on overseas university visits.